Anhuman/Daily-Mathematics/README.md

 Just clear the 'app cache' by any method and reopen and refresh the App.

 About:
-> A Progressive Web App (PWA) designed to work in any environment which has a 'Web browser' that supports 'Service Workers.js'.
+> A Progressive Web App (PWA) designed to work in any environment which has a 'Web browser' that supports 'Service Workers.js' (Node.js).

 Current Build:
+>Version 1.2

+What's New:
+>Added 'Fractions to Percentage' Practice Sheet
 >Version 1.1

-What's New:
 >Offline functionality and decreased loading time via cache usage.

 Known Bugs: